 South Coast, UK.

-I’m a Nutritional Therapist in training at the College of Naturopathic Medicine in London and am currently working for a wonderful private dermatology/surgical clinic alongside my studies.
-I can’t wait to be able to combine my growing knowledge and real passion for nutrition to help and hopefully inspire people in different stages of health and ages to realise the sheer power and importance of food.
+I’m a Nutritional Therapist in training at the College of Naturopathic Medicine in London whilst currently working for a wonderful private dermatology/surgical clinic alongside my studies.
+I can’t wait to be able to combine my growing knowledge and passion for nutrition to help and inspire people in all different stages of health and ages to realise the sheer power and effect of nutrition.

-I also became (and still am!) a keen exerciser after deciding to take action on my health and general well-being; I had a gym-going boyfriend who taught me the ropes of how to get confident in the gym and my mothers career was as a fitness instructor, so healthy lifestyle habits I think have naturally been influenced during my upbringing but admittedly, I wasn’t actually that fussed until I realised myself that I was in control of my health and my body so it was time to take charge.
+Throughout my later teens I became (and still am!) a keen exerciser after deciding to take action on my health and general well-being; I had a gym-going boyfriend who taught me the ropes of how to get confident in the gym and my mothers career was as a fitness instructor, so ‘healthy lifestyle’ habits I think have naturally been influenced during my upbringing but admittedly, I wasn’t actually that fussed until I realised myself that I was in control of my health and my body so it was time to take charge.
 Understanding how exercise and nutrition work synergistically has helped fuel me with energy, improve strength and body composition and most importantly help me feel amazing!